dubersfeld/bactrian/README.md

 docker stop customers_create
 ```

-**Stopping the create_customers container is required because it keeps the volume locked as long as it is running.**
+**Stopping the customers\_create container is required because it keeps the volume locked as long as it is running.**

 In subdirectory docker/users run the commands:
 ```